MinaProtocol/mina/rfcs/0033-scan-state-hard-fork.md

 The other breadcrumbs in this node's transition frontier reflect a particular view of a best tip; other nodes may have different best tips.
-The node can query peers to get their transition frontier breadcrumbs, and we can make such queries recursively to all reachable nodes.
+The node can query peers to get their transition frontier breadcrumbs, and we can make such queries recursively to some or all reachable nodes.
 From those breadcrumbs, we can calculate a longest common prefix, which can be persisted, and placed in the transition frontier after the fork.